 Availability (Service Area): Buffalo, Omaha, St. Louis, Cincinnati, and Columbus.

 Bonus – Your POS System

 While the third-party restaurant delivery services on our website can help you tap into new markets, they’re also costly.
-If you think it’s excessive to pay up to 30% to a third-party delivery provider, you’re not alone.
+You’re not alone if you think paying up to 30% to a third-party delivery provider is excessive.
 Many restaurants are now bringing their delivery services back ‘in-house’ to avoid this issue.

-If you’d like to see how POS companies are revolutionizing the delivery industry, make sure to check out some of the reviews on our website.
-At POSUSA.com, we’re firmly committed to connecting our readers with the world’s most advanced point of sale technology.
+If you’d like to see how POS companies are revolutionizing the delivery industry, check out some reviews on our website.
+At POSUSA.com, we’re firmly committed to connecting our readers with the world’s most advanced point-of-sale technology.